-Steel plate will transfer nearly all of the original ballistic energy into your body without missing a beat, and in a highly focused way.
+Steel plate will transfer nearly all of the original ballistic energy into your body without missing a beat and in a highly focused way.
 Body armor is not, nor has it ever been ONLY about “stopping” a bullet!
-Stopping projectiles is actually not all that difficult.
+Stopping bullets is actually not all that difficult.
 Stopping a good percentage of that unrestrained energy from turning all of your internal organs into soup, THAT is the difficult and most important endeavor surrounding all body armor applications.
 So far the moral to this idea and story is; if the projectile fragmentation splatter doesn’t open up the arteries on the inside of your upper arms, or worse, your neck, then the mass energy transfer will most likely take you out.
 At the very least totally out of any fight for a long time.

 If someday you find yourself in a situation with no medics or hospitals after taking rounds to your steel plates, then the money saved on that vest may not mean so much.
-Surely points to consider for the common citizen, much less using these for any law enforcement endeavors!
+Surely points to consider for the common citizen, much less using these for any law enforcement officers!